 #7) Try out a community activity in your area.
 Beijing has a huge population of seniors who gather in community parks, squares and in open spaces during evening hours to dance, practice Tai Chi, and even Roller Skate!

 #8) Beijing has 2 of china's best universities - Peking and Tsinghua, both of which have sprawling campuses and are a good choice to immerse yourself in Chinese culture.
-[Peking University is not usually open to outsiders, check once] 11 months ago
+[Peking University is not usually open to outsiders, check once] about 1 year ago

 Visiting Beijing: if you enjoy tourist attractions go to Nan Lou Gu Xiang which has been refurbished to suit Western and Chinese touristy desires alike.
 Its very cute still if you manage to go on a day without the crowds, unless you like crowds, then go on a Saturday.
 If you want to get a better feel for the place and get off the beaten track, I highly recommend getting a bike from your hostel or hotel- not one of those horrid hard to ride ones that screams tourist or businessman biker for the day.
 Just your good average run of the mill bike.
 Keep a map on you. a physical one n have your hotel location star pointed out by one of the staff.
 Then prepare to enjoy yourself and... get lost.
 Go down the hutongs (narrow lanes), wave to the baoan (security guards) maybe take a photo w the friendly ones, get some of those bbq sticks you see and say "No la" if you dont like spices, go to Shijiahutong in Chaoyang area.
 Its very pleasent as of a year or so ago n quietish.
 AVOID Sunlitun at all costs.
 Its Satans sideline gig.

 Pollution: wear masks only if every one and his dog is.
 Cos otherwise theres little point. they only last 20 mins or so according to my dentist. but get a mask w an furry animal on it if you want to fit in.